PaperSubmission2026-AnonymousAuthorCV/Lightweight-SISR-Review-Materials-Anonymous-Submission/README.md

 The script:
 - `unified_benchmark_params_flops_latency.py`

-is included to document the exact protocol used for the hardware efficiency evaluation in the manuscript, ensuring a fair and reproducible benchmark.
+is included to document the exact unified protocol used for the hardware efficiency evaluation in the manuscript, ensuring a fair and reproducible benchmark.

 This script details the profiling setup for:
 - parameter counting,